 As of July 1, 2019, Lake Oswego has ordered a ban on all plastic carry out bags in retail establishments over 10,000 square feet (think grocery and big box stores), with other establishments following suit by January 2020, according to Jenny Slepian, Lake Oswego’s Sustainability and Management Analyst.

 Why the bag ban now?
-According to the town of Lake Oswego’s official city website, the goal is to change consumers’ behavior.
-By imposing a ban, the hope is that more consumers will bring their own reusable grocery bags when shopping, lessening the harm to the environment posed by those non-biodegradable plastic bags...
+According to the town of Lake Oswego’s official city website, the goal is to change consumers’ behavior. ..
 Read the rest

 When it comes to wrapping your household goods for a move, not all wrapping material is created equal.
 When you’ve got a large stack of heirloom china plates before you that need to be safely transported on a moving truck, often the first instinct is to reach for the plastic bubble wrap.
 Those sheets of air may cushion our breakables well, (and sure are fun to pop later), but professional movers prefer to use sheets of undyed packing paper for smaller breakables, for several reasons.

-Efficiency – paper sheets are thin yet durable in a move.
+- Efficiency – paper sheets are thin yet durable in a move.
 Wrapping each item tightly but separately in two sheets of paper inhibits contact between the items when placed in a box.
-Because of the thinness of paper, more items can fit in a box, and the paper sheets can also be used to fill the corners of the boxes to lessen any jostling that could occur, keeping your delicates snug.

 Moving trends are fairly static in the warmer months..
 According to the American Moving and Storage Association (AMSA), over 40 million people will change residences on average per year, and summer remains the busiest time of year to move, with over 80% of moves taking place between April and September.
 The reasons for all these moves?
 AMSA cites looking for a new and better place to live and to be near family as two of the top reasons that Americans uproot and move on.